What happened

 Bottom line

 The Build 2026 Foundry announcements prioritize operational reliability and integrated knowledge infrastructure over singular capability claims.
-For engineering teams building agentic applications, the value proposition is reduced integration work and platform-level SLAs; the tradeoff to observe will be vendor lock-in, interoperability across model providers, and real-world cost-performance at scale.
+For teams building agentic applications, the tradeoffs to weigh are vendor lock-in, cross-provider interoperability, and real-world cost-performance at scale.

 Scoring Rationale